 From carousels to castles, steam railways, WWII heritage sites and windmills, from vineyards to glorious gardens, this is a tour which really has something for everyone and is sure to set you in a spin.
 Pedal up through timeless Suffolk villages to the Norfolk border and Bressingham’s world-renowned gardens, steam museum and ‘Dad’s Army’ collection.
 Take in wartime airfields full of heroic tales, and colleges, ‘crinkle-crankle’ and curtain walls, brimming with right royal stories.
 Perhaps even celebrate your discoveries with a glass of ‘Frampagne’ at vineyards near Framlingham Castle, before enjoying more majestic borderlands – colourful cottage gardens and Helmingham Hall’s huge herbaceous flowerbeds .

-is located near Needham Market, in Rickinghall near Diss and in Framlingham.
-Selected properties include either a 4 or 5 star guest house, a country inn and an old coaching inn which is now a 2 star hotel.
+is located in Bildeston, in Rickinghall near Diss and in Framlingham.
+Selected properties include a 4 star historic inn, one 2 star and one 3 star hotels inn.
 We are pleased to discuss details on request.

 A super Suffolk tour with lots of variety that’s sure to give you a real taste to return.
 From Needham Market’s River Gipping, pedal up to the Waveney Valley where there are steam trains to ride on around Bressingham’s famous gardens, then check out historic airfield sites, plus colleges and castles at Wingfield and Framlingham.
 Enjoy cottage gardens, fine flint churches and moated Tudor mansions like Helmingham Hall, as you cycle quiet lanes through Suffolk’s gentle countryside.